 Texas A&M University-Corpus Christi has strict guidelines regarding acceptable behavior for all University students and detailed processes for how the University will respond to violations.
 The Student Code of Conduct provides students with the information regarding the University's expectations.
 In addition, this flow chart provides a visual explanation of the overall process.

-In addition to the Student Code of Conduct, students are held to additional standards regarding their academic misconduct.
 When reporting incidents of academic misconduct faculty members need to complete the Academic Misconduct Incident Form and then submit an online incident report to upload the academic misconduct incident form.
-The Office of Judicial Affairs has also provided a how to report an indicent of academic misconduct guide, an academic misconduct checklist and frequently asked questions documents to assist in making the reporting process easier.
-Additional details regarding the handling of academic misconduct cases can be found within the University Procedure for Academic Misconduct Cases, 13.02.99.C3.01.
+Student Conduct & Community Standards has also provided a how to report an indicent of academic misconduct guide, an academic misconduct checklist and frequently asked questions documents to assist in making the reporting process easier.
+Additional details regarding the handling of academic misconduct cases can be found within the University Procedure for Student Academic Misconduct Cases, 13.02.99.C0.04.
 In addition, this flow chart provides a visual explanation of the overall process.

 In addition to the Student Code of Conduct any incident which involves gender based discrimination may be investigated and adjudicated under the Student Sexual Misconduct Process.
 This flow chart also provides a visual explanation fo the overall process.
 Additional accommodations may be available to students who have been the victim, or who have been accused of, gender based discrimination.
 For more information regarding Title IX you can access additional resources at edcs.tamucc.edu/TitleIX.html.